Kevin-McGonigle/comet/docs/proposal/proposal.md

 To manage our work process, we plan to use an issue-tracking service to enforce accountability and ensure that development is progressing on time and is producing high-quality output.
 We had hoped to use Jira Software for this, each of us having worked closesly with it while on our placements; however, we have decided to opt for a Trello board to avoid the costs that Jira incurs.

 #### Kevin McGonigle
+In keeping with what was stated above, I will be participating heavily in every deliverable for the upcoming project, from the design phase right the way through to testing and documentation.

+Without having planned out on a low-level basis the specific tasks that each of us will be undertaking, something that we plan to do in an agile fashion as the project progresses, I have agreed to take the lead on the design, development and verification of the following metrics and analaytics:
+- Cyclomatic Complexity
+- Technical Debt
+- Test Coverage
+- Comment Coverage
+- Nesting Depth

+I will also be taking the lead in setting up the "back-end server" on an Amazon EC2 instance, having gained experience working with such technology on my third year project.

 #### James Miles
+- Maintainability Index
+- Class Diagram
+- Class/Method Summaries
+- Coupling
+- Abstractness
+- Inheritance Tree